martinfou/ocrinvoice/docs/user_guide/gui_guide.md

 2. **Processing**: The application will automatically start OCR processing
 3. **Progress**: Watch the progress bar during processing
 4. **Results**: View extracted data in the data panel
+5. **Filename Display**: The current filename is displayed persistently in the status bar

 ### Data Review